Electricity and Energy Storage

 Battery energy storage systems

 The requirements for battery storage are high energy density, high power, long life (charge-discharge cycles), high round-trip efficiency, safety, and competitive cost.
 Various compromises are made among these criteria, underlining the limitations of battery energy storage systems (BESS) compared with dispatchable generation sources.
+The question of energy return on energy invested (EROI) also arises, which acutely relates to how long a battery is in service and how its round-trip efficiency holds up over that period.

 In 2015 lithium-ion batteries accounted for 51% of newly announced energy storage system (ESS) capacity and 86% of deployed ESS power capacity.
 An estimated 1,653 MW of new ESS capacity was announced around the world in 2015, with just over one-third coming from North America.
 Lithium-ion batteries are the most popular technology for distributed energy storage systems (Navigant Research).
 Lithium-ion batteries have a 95% round trip direct current efficiency, falling to 85% when the current is converted to alternating current for the grid.
 They have a 10-20 year lifespan, depending on use.